umbrellerde/functionfusion/Workload.md

 ## Metrics

-- E2E Latency in "critical path" ==> Should be lower since long async calls can be performed by another function.
+- E2E Latency in "critical path" (Request Response Latency) ==> Should be lower since long async calls can be performed by another function.
 - Total Billed Duration ==> Maybe lower since not so many cold starts if functions can be reused